Illinois National Guard Soldier Promoted to Staff Sergeant in Milan-based Unit

 |0

-This work, Illinois National Guard Soldier Promoted to Staff Sergeant in Milan-based Unit [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Illinois National Guard Soldier Promoted to Staff Sergeant in Milan-based Unit, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.